-1. If you do not see the SpamSieve training commands in Mail's Message menu, choose Install Apple Mail Plug-In from the SpamSieve menu.
-If that doesn't help, open the Console application and check the All Messages section for any error messages from Mail.

-- 2. Go to the Junk pane of Mail's Preferences window and make sure that Enable junk mail filtering is unchecked. - 3.
-Go to the Rules pane of Mail's Preferences window and make sure that you've created a rule like the one shown in the Setting up Apple Mail section: - Make sure there is a check mark next to the SpamSieve rule, indicating that it's active. - Make sure that the rule's name starts with SpamSieve. - Make sure that the rule's conditions are Message Type is Mail (if available) or Every Message. - Drag the SpamSieve rule to the top of the list, if it isn't there already. - Make sure there are no other rules that move messages to the Spam mailbox.
+- If you do not see the SpamSieve training commands in Mail's Message menu, choose Install Apple Mail Plug-In from the SpamSieve menu.
+If that doesn't help, open the Console application and check the All Messages section for any error messages from Mail. - 2.
+Go to the Junk pane of Mail's Preferences window and make sure that Enable junk mail filtering is unchecked. - 3.
+Go to the Rules pane of Mail's Preferences window and make sure that you've created a rule like the one shown in the Setting Up Apple Mail section: - Make sure there is a check mark next to the SpamSieve rule, indicating that it's active. - Make sure that the rule's name starts with SpamSieve. - Make sure that the rule's conditions Every Message. - Drag the SpamSieve rule to the top of the list, if it isn't there already. - Make sure there are no other rules that move messages to the Spam mailbox. - Even if the rule looks correct, it can help to delete it and create a new one.
+(If you do this, be sure to click Don't Apply when it asks whether you want to re-apply the rules.)